-Step 2 one year Step 9 - two years
+Step 2 one year

-Step 3 - one year Step 10 - two years
+Step 3 - one year

-Step 4 - one year Step 11 - two years
+Step 4 - one year

-Step 5 - one year Step 12 - two years
+Step 5 - one year

-Step 6 - two years Step 13 - three years
+Step 13 - three years

-Step 7 - two years Step 14 - three years
+Step 14 - three years

-Step 8 - two years Step 15 - final step
+Step 15 - final step

-- DSA's receive annual anniversary step increases up to Step 15 under the DSA Step Plan in Appendix E and Appendix - 7.
+- c.
+DSA's receive annual anniversary step increases up to Step 15 under the DSA Step Plan in Appendix E and Appendix F. - 7.
 Upon promotion, upward reallocation or reassignment of a position to a higher pay grade, an employee covered by this Agreement shall receive a salary increase by being slotted onto that step of the new pay grade which would reflect an increase of at least five percent (5%) over the salary rate prior to promotion (i.e., five percent (5%) is the lowest amount an employee will receive, and the maximum amount would be governed according to placement on a step which might be higher than, but nearest to, the five percent (5%) minimum specified).
 The rate of five percent (5%) as outlined above shall be eight percent (8%) if the employee is moving upwards three or more pay grades.
 In no case will such an employee receive less than the Step 2 (end of probation) rate of the new pay grade, unless the employee has not completed original probation, or more than the Step 15 (maximum) rate.
 Upon any demotion there shall be a five (5%) percent reduction in salary. - 8.
-The parties acknowledge that during the 2020-2022 contract term, they examined the following: (1) the feasibility and cost of the appropriate classification of victim advocates, and (2) the question of the relationship between the seniority and step placement of DSA's, and that the following adjustments were agreed to: - a.
-Effective the second full pay period in FY23, the Victim Advocates will be upwardly reassigned from PG22 to PG24, with the salary adjustment outlined in section 7, above. - b.
-Effective the first full pay period in FY23, DSA's whose salary was reduced by the Vermont Secretary of Administration in either December 2008 or July 2010 and who had not received a previous adjustment will receive a salary adjustment that the parties agree fully resolves the relationship between any DSA's seniority and their step placement (See Appendix E).
+The parties acknowledge that during the 2020-2022 contract term, they examined the following: (1) the feasibility and cost of the appropriate classification of victim advocates, and

+- (2) the question of the relationship between the seniority and step placement of DSA's, and that the following adjustments were agreed to: - a.
+Effective the second full pay period in FY23, the Victim Advocates were upwardly reassigned from PG22 to PG24, with the salary adjustment outlined in section 7, above. - b.
+Effective the first full pay period in FY23, DSA's whose salary was reduced by the Vermont Secretary of Administration in either December 2008 or July 2010 and who had not received a previous adjustment, received a salary adjustment that the parties agree fully resolves the relationship between any DSA's seniority and their step placement (See Appendix G).